zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    to inform the user that the program can't be run in DOS mode.

-   :f: The file.
+   :param f: The file.

-   :code: The DOS stub
+   :param code: The DOS stub

    .. zeek:see:: pe_dos_header pe_file_header pe_optional_header pe_section_header